 5 Minute Read

-Last year, the IRS wrote $306 billion in tax refund checks, with the average refund clocking in at a little more than $2,800.
+Last year, the IRS reported giving out almost $318 billion in tax refunds, with the average refund clocking in at more than $2,800.
 Lots of early filers are already waiting to receive this year’s tax refund and are busy considering all the spending possibilities.

-It might surprise you to learn that 37% of Americans said they plan to save or invest their tax refunds this year.
+It might surprise you to learn that 41% of Americans said they plan to save or invest their tax refunds this year, according to a GOBankingRates survey.
 That’s a much more responsible option than frittering it away on vacations or some other spending splurge.
 But while we’re all for building up a cash cushion, socking your refund away for a rainy day may not be the best way to get ahead financially this year—especially if you’re still in debt.

-Some folks, about 27%, plan to use at least part of their tax refund to pay off debt.
+Other folks from the survey, about 38%, plan to use at least part of their tax refund to pay off debt.
 We ran some numbers to find out what would happen if you used your entire refund to pay down your debt based on debt totals for the average American household.
 We knew the results would be positive, but you may be surprised by how much you could actually save with this one simple step.

 Local experts you can trust.Find an ELP